8 Different Types of Crabs in California

 by jkirkhart35 is licensed under CC BY 2.0

-Dungeness Crab is one of California’s most popular types of crabs, found primarily in the waters along the Pacific Coast.
+Dungeness crabs are one of California’s most popular crab species, found primarily in the waters along the Pacific Coast.

 Dungeness crabs are light tan or brownish and grow up to seven inches wide.